vircadia/vircadia-docs-sphinx/docs/source/create/entities/zone-entity.rst

 ^^^^^^

 Skyboxes are used to define the background of a zone.
 There are two types of skybox images that can be used.
 The aspect ratio is used to define the type of image.
-Images with a differing aspect ratio or a resolution higher than 4096 pixel are not displayed.
+Images with a differing aspect ratio or a resolution higher than 4096 pixels are not displayed.

 Types: